Jencke/audiotoolbox/doc/source/introduction.rst

 The Signal class
 ----------------

-The audiotools.Signal class is used to work with signals in the time domain.
+The audiotoolbox.Signal class is used to work with signals in the time domain.
 Like all other classes that are used, the Signal class is inherited from the numpy.ndarray_ class and thus also inherits all its methods.
 It is also directly compatible with most of the packages in